Two Ancient Chinese Villages in a Deep Mountain

-They got up before dawn and spent hours in a queue at the county’s bus station but ended up empty handed without a ticket.
-There was only one bus each day running on that route; the seats were limited while the number of festival shoppers, peasant vendors as well as peasant labours wanting to return home for new year in mountain villages was huge.
+They got up before dawn and spent hours in a queue at the county’s bus station but ended up empty-handed without a ticket.
+There was only one bus each day running on that route; the seats were limited while the number of festival shoppers, peasant vendors as well as peasant labours wanting to return home for the new year in mountain villages was huge.

-After much discussion and debate, the group decided to put their lives at risk by climbing into a motorbike’s trailer, a version of private taxi in the rural Anhui in those years.
+After much discussion and debate, the group decided to put their lives at risk by climbing into a motorbike’s trailer, a version of private taxies in the rural Anhui in those years.